Quantification of Credal Uncertainty: A Distance-Based Approach: A Family of Novel Measures

-Closed-form expressions and computational properties depend on the specific choice of~$\cF$.
+Equality holds whenever the lower expectation over $\cQ$ coincides with the Choquet integral with respect to $\underline p_Q$, e.g., when $\underline p_Q$ is 2-monotone. \end{proposition} Closed-form expressions and computational properties depend on the specific choice of~$\cF$.
 In the next section, we specialize to the total variation test class, which satisfies the assumptions of Remark~\ref{rem:assumptions} on finite label spaces and yields explicit formulas for all proposed quantities.